cfpb/cf-grid/README.md

 ## Examples

-An in-progress example can be found in `dist/example`.
+An in-progress example can be found at `dist/example.zip`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).